-Satisficing and meliorating may both be included under the term bounded rationality.
+Satisficing and meliorating may both be preferred strategies in cases of bounded rationality.
 The general idea is that, instead of considering all possible options, people limit their attention to some more-or-less arbitrarily defined subset of the universe of possibilities.
 With satisficing or meliorating behavior, people may not choose the "best" choices available to them, but they at least make decisions that move them toward their goals.